topocm/topocm_content/src/w0_background/band_structures.md

 > Therefore, as $k$ varies no energy eigenvalue $E^{k,\pm}$ ever enters the range $-(t_1-t_2)$ to $t_1-t_2$.
 This is called an **band gap**, which is the first seminal prediction of Bloch theory that explains insulators.

 This notion of an insulator will be rather important in our course.
 So let us dewell on this a bit further.
 Assuming we have a periodic ring with $2N$ atoms so that $n$ takes $N$ values, single valuedness of the wave-function $\psi_{(l,n)}$ requires that $e^{i k N}=1$.
 This means that $k$ is allowed $N$ discrete values separated by $2\pi/N$ spanning the range $[-\pi,\pi]$.
 Next to describe the lower-energy state of the electrons we can fill only the lower eigenvalue $E^{(k,-)}$ with ane electron at each $k$ leaving the upper state empty.
 This describes a state with $N$ electrons.
 Furthermore, we can see that to excite the system one would need to transfer an electron from a negative energy state to a positive energy state that would cost at least $2(t_1-t_2)$ in energy.
 > Such a gapped state with a fixed number of electrons cannot respond to an applied voltage and as such must be an insulator.

 This insulator is rather easy to understand in the $t_2=0$ limit and corresponds to the double bonds in the polyacetylene chain being occupied by localized electrons.

+## k.p perturbation theory

+Finally let us now consider the effect of smoothness of $H^{k,Bloch}$ as a function of $k$.